alphagov/publishing-api/doc/api.md

 ### JSON Attributes
 - [`update_type`](model.md#update_type) (conditionally required)
-  - Accepts: "major", "minor", "republish", "links"
+  - Accepts: "major", "minor", "republish"
   - Will fallback to the `update_type` set during drafting, will return a 422 if not provided with either.
 - [`locale`](model.md#locale) (optional, default: "en")
   - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n)